 With Ethereum, you need an Ethereum Virtual Machine (EVM).
 It’s this EVM that runs in the cloud and contributes to the peer-to-peer network.
 It communicates with the blockchain using digital signatures.

-The frontend of an decentralized application is HTML and similar to any frontend application.
+The frontend of a decentralized application is HTML and similar to any frontend application.
 For frontend developers, building these applications will feel very similar to building standard web apps.
 The backend is called a “contract” in Ethereum terms.
-It’s built in its own language of choice, but many developers use Solidity.
+It’s built-in its own language of choice, but many developers use Solidity.
 Two other options are LLL and Serpent (similar to Python).
 Coding is similar to any other application as far as syntax and structure.
-Ethereum applications have methods, variables and syntax unlike any other language, so learning code is not unlike learning a new framework.
+Ethereum applications have methods, variables, and syntax unlike any other language, so learning code is not unlike learning a new framework.

 One other interesting component of Ethereum is its ability to throttle use on the network to avoid attacks on the network.
 Ethereum uses “gas.”
 When a developer wants to commit a transaction or use the Ethereum backend, he offers up the amount of gas he will use.
 Different functionality requires different amounts of gas.
 This gas is purchased by Ethereum’s cryptocurrency Ether.
 Using a “supply and demand” structure, Ethereum reduces the chance of developers performing random malicious attacks.
 The amount of gas is not determined by Ethereum itself.
 Instead, the community determines the price of gas for transactions.

 Choose a few tools, set up your EVM, and it’s time to get started.
 Like any framework, language, or platform, developers must start with the basics and start tinkering.
 You’ll need an idea first, but make it simple enough that you can write a limited amount of functions to get it to work.
 Even a basic contract will give you a good feel for the way Ethereum and distributed transactions work in general.